openworm/org.geppetto.docs/source/eclipsesetup.rst

     * org.geppetto.simulator.sph

 .. image:: http://i.imgur.com/bYJFHgw.png?1

+Note that you may need to add each of these repositories one by one.

+Also note that as you are adding the repositories to GitHub you may run into problems with

 All the repositories added will be visible  going to the view “Git Repositories” which was installed by EGit (Windows -> Show View -> Other -> Git Repositories).